auth0/cosmos/src/components/molecules/form/form.md

   category: Forms
 ```

----

-`Form` is a compound component that ships with extra props for elements that take care of layout, styling and accessibility.
+Form is a compound component that ships with extra props for elements that take care of layout, styling and accessibility.

 There are common props for all fields like `label`, `description` and `error`.